CIRLMemphis/3D-U-Net-for-3D-SIM/README.md

 ## Getting Started

 This 3D U-Net code framework is an extension of Luhong Jin's 2D U-Net, it uses 3D processing instead of 2D processing and achieves less artifacts than its corresponding 2D U-Net.
 Questions about this repo can be forwarded to bkebede@memphis.edu.
+This work was done under as part of research in Computational Imaging Research Lab (CIRL) at the University of Memphis.

 ### Prerequisites